 UConn forward Karaban, Arizona guard Love heading back to school after withdrawing from NBA draft

-UConn forward Alex Karaban is heading back to campus for a try at a third straight national title after withdrawing from the NBA draft Wednesday.
+UConn forward Alex Karaban is heading back to campus for a try at a third straight national title after withdrawing from the NBA draft.

 The 6-foot-8 third-year sophomore has started in 77 of his 78 games since joining the Huskies.
 He averaged 13.3 points and 5.1 rebounds last season as UConn went 37-3 and became the first team with consecutive NCAA Tournament titles since Florida in 2006 and 2007.